 In addition the library has a special collection of English language books `The Scotland/China Collection` which have been donated personally by Graham Thompson and other friends of the Institute.
 Covering a range of topics from early diplomats, merchants, missionaries and travellers this collection shows that Scotland`s links with China stretch back over two centuries yet still have resonance today.
-A full list and brief introduction to each book written by Graham Thompson can be found on our portal website.

 In the second global competition run by Shanghai Library, Institute student, Elspeth Hough has been awarded a third prize.

 Shanghai Library have donated a number of English and dual language books to our Institute under an initiative known as `Window of Shanghai`.
 The writing competition required entrants to submit either a piece of writing in English or Chinese which focused on personal experiences or gave a book review, or an essay stimulated by the book selected.